weewx/weewx/docs_src/weectl/station.md

   --dry-run             Print what would happen, but do not actually do it.
 ```

-#### `--config`
+### config

 Path to the configuration file to be updated.
-The directory of the path will become the value for
+The directory of the path will
-`WEEWX_ROOT` in the configuration file.
-Default is `~/weewx-data/weewx.conf`.
+become the value for `WEEWX_ROOT` in the configuration file.
+Default is

-#### `--what`
+`~/weewx-data/weewx.conf`.

+### what

-By default, `weectl station upgrade` will upgrade the configuration file, documentation, examples,
+By default, `weectl station upgrade` will upgrade the configuration file,
-and daemon utility files.
-However, you can customize exactly what gets upgraded.
+documentation, examples, and daemon utility files.
+However, you can customize
+exactly what gets upgraded.

 !!!
 Note
     The `--what` option does not take an equal sign (`=`).
-Just list the desired things to be
+Just list the
-    upgraded, without commas between.
+    desired things to be upgraded, without commas between.

-For example, to upgrade the configuration file and skins only, you would specify
+For example, to upgrade the configuration file and skins only, you would
+specify

 ```
 weectl station upgrade --what config skins
 ```

-#### root options
+### root options

 "Root options" include